Eloitor/dotfiles/README.md

 This repository contains a collection of my configuration files for Linux programs.
 They can be used in any Linux distribution.

+I use it mainly in NixOS.
+A detailed explanation will be available at /config/nixpkgs/README.md.

 ## Installation

 1. Download my dotfiles